Vinoth120130/video-game-sales-analysis/README.md

 ## Key Insights
 - Shooter games dominate North America and Europe.
-- Role-Playing is more popular in Japan.
+- Role Playing is more popular in Japan.
 - Sales peaked between 2005–2010, mainly led by Sony platforms.

 ## Tools